-Bartolo & Maria Teresa Mascarello
+Cantina Bartolo Mascarello

-For more than half a century, Bartolo Mascarello was a towering figure in the Langhe.
-From just after World War II until his death in March, 2005, he made consistently monumental Baroli - rich, supple, intensely aromatic and deeply colored - that have stood the test to time.
+or more than half a century, Bartolo Mascarello was a towering figure in the Langhe.
+From just after World War II until his death in March 2005, he made consistently monumental Baroli-rich, supple, intensely aromatic and deeply colored-that have stood the test of time.

-But Bartolo's greatness extended beyond making majestic Barolo.
-He was also the fiercest defender of the traditions responsible for creating some of the most profound and revered wines ever made.
+But Bartolo's greatness as a barolista extended beyond making majestic Barolo.
+He was also the fiercest defender of the traditions and was responsible for creating some of the most profound and revered wines ever made.